Marguerite Bourgeoys

 Born in Troyes, she became part of a sodality, ministering to the poor from outside the convent.
 She was recruited by the governor of Montreal to set up a convent in New France, and she sailed to Fort Ville-Marie (now Montreal) by 1653.
 There she developed the convent.
 She and her congregation educated young girls, the poor, and children of First Nations until shortly before her death in early 1700.

 She is significant for developing one of the first uncloistered religious communities in the Catholic Church.
 Declared "venerable" by the pope in 1878, she was canonized in 1982 as the first female saint of Canada.

 Early life

-Marguerite Bourgeoys was born on 17 April 1620 in Troyes, then in the ancient Province of Champagne in the Kingdom of France.
-The daughter of Abraham Bourgeoys and Guillemette Garnier, she was the seventh of their thirteen children.
+Marguerite Bourgeoys was born on 17 April 1620 in Troyes, then in the ancient province of Champagne in the Kingdom of France.
+The daughter of Abraham Bourgeoys and Guillemette Garnier, she was the sixth of their twelve children.

 As a girl, Bourgeoys was never much interested in joining the confraternity of the Congregation Notre-Dame attached to the monastery in town.
 It had been founded in 1597 by Alix Le Clerc, dedicated to the education of the poor.
 The canonesses of the monastery helped the poor, but remained cloistered.
 They were not allowed to teach outside the cloister.
 To reach poor young girls who could not afford to board within the cloister as students, they relied upon a sodality, whose members they would educate in both religion and pedagogy.
-Marguerite decided at about age 15 to join the sodality affiliated with the Congregation.
+Marguerite decided at about age 15 to join the sodality affiliated with the congregation.